opsone-ch/documentation/varnish.rst

 vcl\_include
 ============

+By default, Varnish uses HTTP headers to decide whether a request should be cached or not.
+See the chapter `The role of HTTP Headers <https://varnish-cache.org/docs/6.1/users-guide/increasing-your-hitrate.html#the-role-of-http-headers>`_ in the official Varnish documentation.

 With ``vcl_include``, you can define a full path to a additional configuration file.
 This file gets included into the Varnish default configuration.